January 2017 Article of the Month

 Related Items of Interest:

-I. Regarding the relationship between nurses and chaplains generally, Network members should recall the Ministry Special Project carried out by CPE residents at Saint Luke's Hospital, Kansas City, MO: "Nurses' perception of the role of chaplain," which was highlighted in our Fall 2013 Newsletter and a report of which is available online.
+I. Regarding the relationship between nurses and chaplains generally, Network members should recall the Ministry Special Project carried out by CPE residents at Saint Luke's Hospital, Kansas City, MO: "Nurses' perception of the role of chaplain," which was highlighted in our Fall 2013 Newsletter.
 That project found that "there is a positive correlation between nurses' familiarity with the role of chaplain and their likelihood to work collaboratively with chaplains" [--from the abstract].

 Also, readers may be interested in the following study out of New York Presbyterian Hospital and Stony Brook University:

 Gallison, B. S., Xu, Y., Jurgens, C. Y. and Boyle, S. M.